epfl-dlab/aiflows/docs/Quick_Start/quick_start.md

     api_infos: ???
 ```

-Replace this with your API information like this:
+The following overwrites the field with your respective API information:
 ```python
 # put the API information in the config
 cfg["flow"]["backend"]["api_infos"] = api_information
 ```

-Instantiate your flow:
+Instantiate your Flow:
 ```python
 # ~~~ Instantiate the Flow ~~~
 flow = ChatAtomicFlow.instantiate_from_default_config(**cfg["flow"])